 Every particular practice of ‘ethics as hospitality’, then, entails perpetual negotiations between the law and the laws, between unconditional welcome and restrictions.
 The author further emphasises that hospitality is a ‘spatial relational practice’, requiring both the existence of boundaries and their traversing, which distinguishes it from other ethical practices such as donation and aid.
 It also has an affective dimension as hospitality produces and mobilises an imaginary of the home associated with ‘feelings and emotions of belonging and non-belonging’ (9).

-Image Credit: (Stuart Mudie CC BY SA 2.0)
+Image Credit: Crop of ‘Welcome’ by Stuart Mudie licensed under CC BY SA 2.0

 Following this introduction, Chapter One looks into how contemporary cinema represents and imagines hospitality in situations characterised by the ‘worst’ kind of violence: genocide.
 Bulley finds an idealised and dichotomous narrative about heroic hosts and vulnerable, victimised and voiceless guests in both Hotel Rwanda (2004) and Welcome to Sarajevo (1997).
 He reads the host/guest relations as an exercise of sovereign mastery in the former film and a form of pastoral care in the latter.
 By contrast, the identities, narratives and spaces of hospitality are much more ambiguous in Ararat (2002), featuring a non-linear structure and several intertwining plotlines.
 In all three films, however, he notices the framing of hospitality as conditional upon the erasure of difference, thus resembling ‘in a minimalist form’ the genocidal violence it opposes (19).